ArduPilot/ardupilot_wiki/dev/source/docs/flytos.rst

 Remote APIs
 -----------

-These are APIs for building web/mobile apps for remote devices.
-These are helpful for creating custom User Interfaces specific to the application as well as for integrating any off-board processing.
-The APIs are available as `RESTful <http://api.flytbase.com/?javascript--REST#introduction>`_ and `WebSocket <http://api.flytbase.com/?javascript--Websocket#introduction>`_ requests, where typically REST is used for sending commands to the drone and WebSocket for getting continual data stream (telemetry).
+These are APIs for building web/mobile apps for remote devices and are helpful for creating custom User Interfaces specific to the application as well as for integrating any off-board processing.
+They are available as `RESTful <http://api.flytbase.com/?javascript--REST#introduction>`_ and `WebSocket <http://api.flytbase.com/?javascript--Websocket#introduction>`_ requests, where typically REST is used for sending commands to the drone and WebSocket for getting continual data stream (telemetry).
 Click one of the below links, to know more about building custom apps for web and mobile.

 * `JS <http://docs.flytbase.com/docs/FlytOS/Developers/BuildingCustomApps/RemoteWeb.html#write-remote-web>`_
 * `Java (Android) <http://docs.flytbase.com/docs/FlytOS/Developers/BuildingCustomApps/RemoteMobile.html#write-remote-mobile>`_